 SLR viewfinders darken with snail-gallop lenses.
-SLRs dwarf their counterparts with excessively massive and heavy bodyworks.
+SLRs dwarf their counterparts with excessively massive and heavy bodywork.
 Sizable optics encumbers focal cohesion and reflectivity raging most SLRs out of control.
 SLRs tip the scales at whacking 500g to 1500 compared to rangefinders weighing mere ounces.

-Rangefinders have better maneuverability and versatility while juggling with many tasks such as golfing or bow hunting.
+Rangefinders have better maneuverability and versatility while juggling many tasks such as golfing or bow hunting.
 Modern SLRs become a dead loss without loads of charges and batteries.

 8. Benefits of Rangefinders over SLRs

 - SLRs have inferior optics unsuitable for sporting compared to range-finders’ high-resolution, rich-contrast and sharp image quality